portokalh/adforesight/README.md

 # adforesight
-Multivariate biomarkers for characterizing animal models of neurological conditions uses ANTsR based on Natalie Delpratt MS thesis in BME
+Multivariate biomarkers for characterizing animal models of neurological conditions.
+Uses ANTsR.
+Based on Natalie Delpratt MS thesis in BME